List of international presidential trips made by Moon Jae-in

 This is a list of international presidential trips made by Moon Jae-in, the 12th President of South Korea.
 During his presidency, which began with his inauguration on 10 May 2017 and ended with the inauguration of Yoon Suk-yeol on 10 May 2022.
-Moon Jae-in made 32 presidential trips to 40 states internationally.
+Moon Jae-in made 32 presidential trips to 40 countries internationally.

 Summary of presidential visits

 The number of visits per country where he travelled are: